MarcelJurtz/mjurtz.com/_posts/2017-12-23-octoprint-raspberry-pi.md

 As you can see in the [installation guide](https://github.com/foosel/OctoPrint/wiki/Setup-on-a-Raspberry-Pi-running-Raspbian#basic-setup), you&#8217;ll first need to install several packages for python.
 Of course, update your system first.

-<pre class="EnlighterJSRAW" data-enlighter-language="null">sudo apt-get install python-pip python-dev python-setuptools python-virtualenv git libyaml-dev build-essential</pre>
+<pre class="EnlighterJSRAW" data-enlighter-language="null">sudo apt-get install python-pip python-dev python-setuptools python-virtualenv git libyaml-dev build-essential{% endhighlight %}

 As soon as this is done, clone the repository from GitHub and run the installation script.